-In summary, the electronic health record initiatives reflect the best in proactive involvement by managers in facing major change.
-As the transition from paper to electronic records continues, AHIMA has provided position papers, best practices guidelines, and training materials including document imaging to link paper documents to the electronic health records, along with retention guidelines for post-scanning management of data; "copy and paste" guidelines; making corrections, amendments, and deletions to ensure record integrity; and e-discovery rules under federal rules of civil procedures.
+In summary, electronic health record initiatives reflect the best in proactive involvement by managers in facing major change.
+As the transition from paper to electronic records continues, AHIMA has provided position papers, best practices guidelines, and training materials including document imaging to link paper documents to electronic health records, along with retention guidelines for postscanning management of data; "copy and paste" guidelines; making corrections, amendments, and deletions to ensure record integrity; the definition of the legal record; and e-discovery rules under federal rules of civil procedures.